Skip to main content

 5 Tips for Applying to Scholarships

-As college costs continue to climb, so is the competition for scholarships.
+As college costs continue to climb, so does the competition for scholarships.
 Luckily, there are some simple steps you can take to improve your odds of winning an award.

-1. Seek out smaller, more niche awards.
 National awards with large payouts generally attract a giant pool of applicants.
-While these large payouts are great, with so many applicants it’s hard for you to stand out and win.
+While these large payouts are great, with so many applicants it’s hard to stand out and win.
 Conversely, smaller state and local awards have a much smaller applicant pool and are often less competitive.
 Look out for niche scholarship opportunities that fit your activities, community, and/or location.

-2. Follow directions.
-Applying for scholarships is both time- and effort-intensive and getting disqualified from a scholarship for failing to follow directions is frustrating.
-Before submitting your application, make sure you fill out the fields correctly and submit the necessary material.
+Applying for scholarships is both time and effort-intensive and getting disqualified from a scholarship for failing to follow directions is frustrating.
+Before submitting your application, make sure you meet the requirements, fill out the fields correctly, and submit the necessary materials.

-3. Don’t wait until the last minute.
-A host of issues can affect your ability to submit your scholarship application—from websites crashing to your internet going offline.
+A host of issues can affect your ability to submit your scholarship application, from websites crashing to your internet going offline.
 Give yourself a buffer of a few days and submit your application in advance of the deadline.

-4. Proofread everything.
-You’re trying to present the best version of yourself to the people who award scholarships—poor spelling and grammatical errors send the wrong message.
-Before submitting any material, double-check it for errors or, even better, have a parent or teacher proofread it for you.
+You’re trying to present the best version of yourself to the people who award scholarships.
+Poor spelling and grammatical errors send the wrong message.
+Before submitting any application, double-check it for errors.
+You could also have a parent, teacher, or friend proofread it for you.

-5. Do your research.
 Learn about the organization awarding the scholarship and study up on past award winners to get a clearer picture of what the organization is looking for in a scholarship recipient.
+You may also discover unique scholarships that your college offers too.

 • SHARE